ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   say JSON Object.

 Member:
-: A key/value pair in a map (JSON Object).
+: A key/value pair in a JSON object.
 (Not itself a JSON value.)

 Element:
 : An item in an array.
 (Also used with a distinct meaning in XML